SoWaF: Shuffling of Weights and Feature Maps: A Novel Hardware Intrinsic Attack (HIA) on Convolutional Neural Network (CNN): Experiment Setup, Results and Discussion

-\section{Experiment Setup, Results, and Discussion}
+\section{Experiment Setup, Results and Discussion}

-The mapped CNN IP is designed using Xilinx's Vivado and Vivado HLS 2018.3 and to generate an IP for resource-constrained devices.
+The mapped CNN IP is designed using Xilinx's Vivado and Vivado HLS 2018.3 and to generate an IP for resource constrained devices.
 Vivado is used to integrate the generated IP with AXI-interconnects and ZYNQ processor (FPGA ZCU 7020 with clock frequency 100MHz).
 The HIA is implemented on Lenet (Fig. \ref{models}) trained on MNIST dataset and LeNet-3D for Cifar10 datasets, respectively.
 In this work, we propose $5$ different scenarios, where each layer (from $conv1$ to $conv3$) is infected with the HIA.
 Stealthiness (defined as of the additional hardware overhead (BRAM, DSP, flip-flops (FFs), look-up tables (LUTs), Latency) is evaluated for each case and effectiveness (defined as the rate of triggering) of the inserted HIA compared to the original implementation of the mapped CNNs.
-The attack is carried out on the convolution and pooling layers. \footnote{A version of this work will be published in ISCAS 2021}
+The attack is carried out on the convolution and pooling layers.